sorenhoyer/react-relay-boilerplate/server/graphql/README.md

 ### graphql

 - `npm i`
-- copy .env.example to .env (.env is deliberately kept out of source control for security reasons DO NOT put any secret keys in .env.example!)
+- `npm run copy-env` to copy .env.example to .env (.env is deliberately kept out of source control for security reasons DO NOT put any secret keys in .env.example!)
 - `npm start`